Global Fashion Management MA

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
-To find out more, read Language for Business Management and Enterprise (6 weeks) and Language for Business: Business Management and Enterprise (10 weeks).
+To find out more, read Language for Business (6 weeks) and Language for Business (10 weeks).

 You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.